korus-labs/MIDIjourney/README.md

 To use MIDIjourney in Ableton Live:

+1. Download the latest release (MIDIjourney_v1.0.0-**.amxd) from the [Releases](https://github.com/korus-labs/MIDIjourney/releases) section.
-1. Drag the device/MIDIjourney.amxd file onto the master track of your Live project.
+2. Drag the device/MIDIjourney.amxd file onto the master track of your Live project.
-2. Configure your OpenAI API key following our simple setup guide.
+3. Configure your OpenAI API key (see below for details).
-3. Click on an empty MIDI clip slot.
+4. Click on an empty MIDI clip slot.
-4. Open a MIDI clip, describe your vision in text, and click "Generate".
+5. Open a MIDI clip, describe your vision in text, and click "Generate".
-5. You can select an existing MIDI clip to have MIDIjourney generate variations or continuations.
+6. You can select an existing MIDI clip to have MIDIjourney generate variations or continuations.

 ## What's Inside?